inaimathi/formlets/README.md

 	    ([source function]
 	     ([list of fields])
 	     :submit [submit button caption]
-	     :general ([general validation function]
-                       [error message])
+	     :general [general error message]
 	     [on success])

 + Formlet name is used to generate the CSS id and name of the form, as well as determine the final name of this formlets' `show-[name]-formlet` function.
 + If the formlet fails validation, it will redirect the user to `[source function]` (the provided function must be expecting the `form-values` and `form-errors` arguments)
 + The list of fields should be one or more form fields as defined above
 + Submit button caption is just the text that will appear on this formlets' submit button.
 By default, it is "Submit"
-+ The general validation function will attempt to validate the form as a whole, instead of field-by-field.
-If it fails, it will display `[error message]` as a field-independant error at the top of the formlet.`:general` defaults to `NIL`, and if it is provided, the individual field validation functions will be ignored.
++ If the [general error message] is present, it will be displayed above the form in the event of an error (and none of the individual warnings will be shown).
+This is useful for places like login forms, where you don't want to tell potential attackers which fields they got wrong.
 + Finally, `[on success]` is a body parameter that determines what to do if the form validates properly